kenmartin-unix/BwBasic/README.md

 8-1-2020 KenUnix with the help of CHIP Master.

 BwbasicXP is for older 32 bit Windows/DOS systems.
-Like Windows XP and Windows 7 and Server 2000.
+Like Windows XP, Windows 7 and Server 2000.

-Bwbasic64 is for 64 bit Windows 10 systems like Windows 10.
+Bwbasic64 is for 64 bit Windows 10 systems like Windows 10 and DOS.

 bwbasic_3.20b-1j_i386.deb is for Intel 386 Linux systems.